nicholas-ko-zy/nicholas-ko-zy.github.io/about.md

 ---
 # About Nicholas Ko

 I majored in mathematical, computational and statistical sciences at [Yale-NUS College](https://www.yale-nus.edu.sg/about-yale-nus/).
-I am currently employed in Singapore.
-Previously, I <u>interned at Adatos.AI</u>, where I worked on satellite image analysis.
-I am also a former <u> research assistant at Yale-NUS College</u> under Associate Professor Michiel van Breugel.
+My work and academic experience reflects my varied interests in **mathematics, optimisation, data science and urban planning**.
+My first job out of undergrad was as an Operations Research Analyst for a National Lab in Singapore, [DSO National Laboratories](https://en.wikipedia.org/wiki/DSO_National_Laboratories).
+I was also an <u>intern at Adatos.AI</u>, a start-up, where I worked on satellite image analysis.
 I am grateful to all who taught me in each of these places.

-Right now, I'm interested in operations research (OR) because I think there's rigourous math and useful modelling techniques there.
-Another reason that drew me to OR is because the field has managed to stay out of the limelight of popular media for now.
-I am a bit of a contrarian.
+Right now, I'm interested in computational urban planning.

 On the personal front, I have been a jazz enthusiast ever since I heard Bill Evan's "Portrait in Jazz" album in 2014.
 My favourite album is "Stan Getz & Bill Evans", favourite track of the album is "Grandfather's Waltz".